owlbarn/tutorial/book/signal/README.md

 ![Smoothed stock price of Google](images/signal/plot_goog.png "goog.png"){width=60% #fig:signal:goog}

 The results are shown in [@fig:signal:goog].
+The blue dotted line smooths the jagged original stock price line, which represents a general trend of the price.
-The sudden drop in the last month might be related with the COVID-19.
+The sudden drop in the last month might be related with the COVID-19 pandemic.

 ### Gaussian Filter

-The filter we have used is a flat one: drops first, but then bouncing around (Check with experiment result).
+However, the filter we have used is not an ideal one.
+A common pattern in this line drops first, but then bounces around.
-We can change to another one: the gaussian filter.
+To get a smoother curve, we can change this simple filter to another one: the gaussian filter.

-EXPLAIN
+Instead of giving equal probability to each element in the moving window, the gaussian filter assigns probability according to the gaussian distribution: $p(x) = e^{-\frac{x^2}{2\sigma^2}}$.

+IMAGE

 (numpy [implementation](https://github.com/scipy/scipy/blob/master/scipy/ndimage/filters.py#L135) and [doc](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.gaussian_filter1d.html))

-The code below generate a simple 1-D gaussian filter based on the equation: $\exp{-\frac{x^2}{2\sigma^2}}$.
+The code below generate a simple 1-D gaussian filter.
 Similar to the previous simple example, the filter also needs to be normalised.
 The range of radius is set to truncate standard deviations.